Worms – slimy and pretty gross, but they’re also pretty incredible if you think about it.

 Body structure of worms

 Worms have elongated bodies and are usually limbless.
 They have a very primitive head with just a mouth and simple sensory and nervous systems; no eyes, ears or nose.
 More ‘developed’ than jellyfish, corals and sponges; worms generally have three layers of tissue which allows for the formation of organs and a one-way digestive system so food can be moved through the body in one direction.
-In comparison, these more primitive animals take food in through the mouth, digest it and then release the waste back out through their mouth.
+In comparison, more primitive animals such as jellyfish and sponges take food in through the mouth, digest it, and then release the waste back out through their mouth.

-- Most worms are less than 1 cm long but the world’s longest worm, a ribbon worm, can reach a massive length of up to 40 m, making it the longest animal on Earth.
+- Most worms are less than 1 cm long but the world’s longest worms, ribbon worms, can reach massive lengths of over 50 m, making them the longest animals on Earth.

 - A number of species of earthworms can grow longer the 60 cm (2 ft.) and the largest, the South African earthworms, can reach a massive length of over 6.5 m (22 ft.).